flowaccount/nx-plugins/README.md

 First you need to create an nx workspace to get started!

 **Using npx to create workspace, then use yarn/npm to continue**

 ```
 npx create-nx-workspace # Then you got to use yarn/npm
 ```

 **Using npm**

 ```
 npm init nx-workspace
 npm nx add @flowaccount/nx-serverless # or with these options --project=myangularapp --provider=aws --addUniversal=yes
 npm nx run myangularapp:offline # to run the universal app offline checking serverless works locally
 npm nx deploy myangularapp # to deploy the app
 npm nx run myangularapp:destroy # to destroy the app
-npm nx run myangularapp:compileServerless # to compile only the serverless part of the app
+npm nx run myangularapp:compile # to compile only the serverless part of the app
 ```

 **Using yarn**

 ```
 yarn create nx-workspace
 yarn nx add @flowaccount/nx-serverless # or with these options --project=myangularapp --provider=aws --addUniversal=yes
 yarn nx run myangularapp:offline # to run the universal app offline checking serverless works locally
 yarn nx deploy myangularapp # to deploy the app
 yarn nx run myangularapp:destroy # to destroy the app
-yarn nx run myangularapp:compileServerless # to compile only the serverless part of the app
+yarn nx run myangularapp:compile # to compile only the serverless part of the app
 ```

 ### To Create and Deploy Node-Typescript Serverless Application

 **Using npm**

 ```
 npm nx generate @flowaccount/nx-serverless:api-serverless --name=myapi --provider=aws
 npm nx serve myapi --port=7777 # to serve the api locally on port 7777
-npm nx deploy myapi # to deploy the api
+npm nx deploy myapi --stage=dev# to deploy the api
 npm nx build myapi # to build the api
 ```

 **Using yarn**

 ```
 yarn nx generate @flowaccount/nx-serverless:api-serverless --name=myapi--provider=aws
 yarn nx serve myapi --port=7777 # to serve the api locally on port 7777
-yarn nx deploy myapi # to deploy the api
+yarn nx deploy myapi --stage=dev# to deploy the api
 yarn nx build myapi # to build the api
 ```